ladybug-tools/spider-covid-19-viz-3d/README.md

 * Load new geoJSON files
 	* Countries, states & China
 * Add deaths/population & deaths/gdp to pop-ups

+covid-19-viz-3d-2020-03-19-12-05.html

+* Add notes and settings card with details tag
+* Change global statistics from button to details
+* Add new cases to global statistics

 ### 2020-03-18 ~ Theo